smokephisticated/smokephisticated/pages/bongs/bongs.md

 * Extra width at the base to provide stability; keeping it stable in the company of even the clumsiest of novices.

-* Reliable, basic, and easy-to-clean design for a soak away from spotless at any given moment.
+* Reliably basic and easy-to-clean design; this piece is always a soak away from being spotless at any given moment.

+---

 ### <a name="headbbu20"></a>